Deployment

 If you are building a PDF microservice that accepts JSON payloads from other applications,

-see HTTP Requests for the PdfRequest / PdfResponse model and complete
+see HTTP Requests for the PdfRequest / PdfResponse model.
+The same

 Warning